 In 1897 the Town's Victoria Pleasure Gardens were opened on the bank of the River Avon to celebrate Queen Victoria's Jubilee.
 The plaque on the left can be found at the Gloucester Road entrance.

-The Location map button above points to the Victoria Pleasure Gardens, a walk round the town will reveal the many more boolms shown in the photos below.
+The Location map button above points to the Victoria Pleasure Gardens, a walk round the town will reveal the many more blooms shown in the photos below.
 You can also do a Tewkesbury in Bloom Walk, click for map below:

 Much more recently, Tewkesbury in Bloom group formed in 1990 to prepare part of the Town for numerous competitions over the years since.
 Much of the blooms seen in the town are the work of volunteers and individual businesses and householders.